-If you’re getting into making your own candles either as a hobby or a side business, you will need some type of mold or jar for your candles.
-Jars are some of the easiest ways to make candles for sale or gifting.
 The sealable jars help keep your candle clean and safe during transport and storage.
-Selecting the right jar can help make sure your candles end up exactly how you want them.
-Read on to learn more about candle jars and select the right jar for you.
+Selecting the correct jar can help ensure your candles end up exactly how you want them.
+Read on to learn more about candle jars and select the right pot for you.

 Best Candle Jars on the Market

-The jars come in a box with padding so you shouldn’t lose too many to breakage during shipping.
-While the glass is a bit thin for canning use, it should work just fine for candle making.
-Just be sure you heat the glass before you pour to help avoid cracking or other damage.
+The Syntic jars come in a box with padding, so you shouldn’t lose too many breakages during shipping.
+While the glass is thin for canning use, it should work just fine for candle making.
+Just be sure you heat the glass before you pour it to help avoid cracking or other damage.

-The large amount you receive helps make this a great option for anyone looking to make candles for gifts.
-If your candles are meant to be wedding favors, this is a great option.
+The large amount you receive helps make this an excellent option for anyone looking to make candles for gifts.
+This is a great option if your candles are meant to be wedding favors.
 This is also good as a budget option for anyone who plans on selling their candles.
-Small candles like this can be sold cheaply and allow customers to try out scents that they may want in a larger size.
+Small candles like this can be sold cheaply, allowing customers to try out scents they may want in a larger size.